Mohammed Tayem: Tech-Ventures

-Education

-Mohammed’s business portfolio also includes the British International Academy - an IB curriculum-based school in Amman-Jordan, with the aim of uplifting the education sector in Jordan.

 Creative Youth Economy

 An active proponent of creativity and youth, Mohammad works to promote creative youth economy in the region, making efforts towards increasing the role of youth in the economy.

 Mohammed played a central role in establishing the first Arab Knowledge Index in the UAE, as well as the MBRF Knowledge Awards in 2014, working in close coordination with the UNDP and Mohammed Bin Rashid Al Maktoum Knowledge Foundation (MBRF).

-With a mandate to build the profile of MBRF as a thought-leader in the knowledge sector, he also facilitated the setup of the Nobel Museum, for the first time in the Middle East, at Burj Khalifa, the world’s tallest structure, and connecting it with Nobel Prize Museum in Stockholm.
+With a mandate to build the profile of MBRF as a thought-leader in the knowledge sector, he also facilitated the setup of the Nobel Museum, for the first time in the Middle East, at Burj Khalifa, the world's tallest structure, and connecting it with Nobel Prize Museum in Stockholm.

 Tayem coaches and guides young entrepreneurs through his experience in starting and sustaining businesses.
 In 2015, he became an executive member of Young Arab Leaders.
 Since then, he participated in events for young entrepreneurs in the region and conducted workshops and discussion forums with aspiring entrepreneurs in the UAE, KSA, Egypt, and Jordan.

 Philanthropy

 Over the years, Tayem has been associated with many charitable causes.
 He is actively involved with the Red Crescent, Dubai Cares, and the Dubai Autism Centre.
-He also supports the Palestine Children’s Relief Fund campaign to build hospitals in Palestine and the Dubai Autism Centre.
+He also supports the Palestine Children's Relief Fund campaign to build hospitals in Palestine and the Dubai Autism Centre.

 He was nominated for the ‘Best Person in Crisis’ award in 2021, and for ‘Industry Icon of the year’ twice consecutively in 2022 & 2023 by the Middle East Event Awards.

-Personal life

-Mohammed is married to Elham Al Nabulsi, and the couple has three children: Tala Tayem, Sarah Tayem, and Aoun Tayem.